j-hui/fidget.nvim/README.md

       y_padding = 0,              -- Padding from bottom edge of window boundary
-      align = "bottom",           -- How to align the notification window relative = "editor",        -- What the notification window position is relative to },
+      align = "bottom",           -- How to align the notification window relative = "editor",        -- What the notification window position is relative to tabstop = 8,                -- Width of each tab character in the notification window },
   },